Back to blog

 The integration problem

-Modern logistics requires the ERP to talk to a dozen external systems: GPS providers like Samsara and Geotab, e-commerce platforms like Shopify and WooCommerce, EDI partners for automated POs, and IoT sensors for temperature, humidity, and motion in the warehouse.
+Modern logistics requires the ERP to talk to a dozen external systems: GPS providers like Samsara and Geotab, e-commerce platforms like Shopify, EDI partners for automated POs, and IoT sensors for temperature and motion in the warehouse.
+Forms has no native API surface.
+Every one of those integrations today is a custom middleware project with its own maintenance burden and failure modes.

 The DEX approach